 After several years, the motor bearings will need to be replaced.
 This process of wear has some randomness to it and depends on usage levels.

 When this happens, you can dismantle the unit according to the instructions and replace the bearings.
 See the manual for details.
 This only has to be done once in a very, very long time, and it sure beats trying to find a replacement fan with all the right characteristics and interface, which for any such appliance is generally impossible, unfortunately.
 If we could have used a commodity fan, we would, but they don't exist, with these specs.

 If it is damaged due to extreme weather, mechanical trauma, or a power surge or lighting, the relevant parts can always be sourced and replaced, either with identical 3d printed parts, or commodity, standard parts.
 Even the electronics can be replaced with standard modules.
 All screws are stainless steel, so they will never rust.

 - It has WiFi connectivity.
 Does it have Internet of Things functionality, a remote control?

-Yes, it is directly compatible with AdafruitIO, and is a generic MQTT device.
+Yes, it is a generic MQTT device.
 This means with some configuration, it can be controlled using Google Assistant, HomeKit, Alexa and other major home automation systems.
 You can also configure it to be controlled through these platforms by smart switches and knobs.

 We plan to make it Matter compatible when suitable software modules are released for that system.
 The configuration is not completely trivial, but we will release a guide on how to do it.